 Hydroiodic acid (sometimes referred to as hydriodic acid) is an extremely acidic solution of hydrogen iodide and water.
 This compound is known to be the second strongest acid of hydrogen and a halogen (the strongest being hydrostatic acid).
 Hydroiodic acid is a widely used chemical reagent.
 This compound has the ability to completely ionize when placed in an aqueous solution.

 Under standard conditions for temperature and pressure, this compound exists as a colourless liquid which has a slightly acrid odour.
 The density of hydroiodic acid is approximately equal to 1.7 grams per millilitre under standard conditions.
 This acid is known to have a boiling point of 400 Kelvin or 127 degrees Celsius.

 Sulfuric Acid (H2SO4)

-Sulfuric acid (sometimes spelt as sulphuric acid and sometimes referred to as vitriol oil or oil of vitriol) is a mineral acid consisting of oxygen, sulfur, and hydrogen.
+Sulphuric acid (sometimes spelt as sulphuric acid and sometimes referred to as vitriol oil or oil of vitriol) is a mineral acid consisting of oxygen, sulphur, and hydrogen.
 The molecular formula of this compound can be written as H2SO4.
 This acid is a colourless and odourless liquid which is highly viscous in nature.
-It can also be noted that sulfuric acid is water-soluble and is usually synthesized in highly exothermic reactions.
+It can also be noted that sulphuric acid is water-soluble and is usually synthesized in highly exothermic reactions.

 Nitric Acid (HNO3)